odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 We saw in a previous exercise that `props` can be used to provide information from a parent to a child component.
-Now, let us see how we can communicate information in the opposite direction.
+Now, let us see how we can communicate information in the opposite

-In this exercise, we want to display two `Counter` components, and below them, the sum of their values.
+direction: in this exercise, we want to display two `Counter` components, and below them, the sum of their values.
 So, the parent component (`Playground`) need to be informed whenever one of the `Counter` value is changed.